KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 ### Metacognitive Sensitivity: meta-d'

-Maniscalco and Lau (2012) developed the *meta-d'* framework for measuring metacognitive sensitivity—the ability to discriminate between correct and incorrect responses via confidence ratings.
+Maniscalco and Lau (2012) developed the *meta-d'* framework for measuring metacognitive sensitivity---the ability to discriminate between correct and incorrect responses via confidence ratings.

 **Formal Correspondence with Type-2 SDT:**